xavierbarber/MIDS/README_proposal.md

 <a id='references'></a>
 # References

-1Adams MC., Turkington TG., Wilson JM., Wong TZ.
+Adams MC., Turkington TG., Wilson JM., Wong TZ.
 (2010).
 A systematic review of the factors affecting accuracy of SUV measurements.
 AJR American journal of roentgenology 195:310-320.

 Bennett CM., Miller MB.
 (2010) How reliable are the results from functional magnetic resonance imaging?
 Annals of the New York Academy of Sciences 1191:133-155.